 Stoke City Football Club, commonly called Stoke, are an English football club based in the city of Stoke-on-Trent.
-They currently feature in the English Premier League (for the 2008-2009 season) and are the second oldest club in the Football League in England.
+They currently feature in the English Championship and are the second oldest club in the Football League in England.

-Stoke City play their home matches at the Britannia Stadium, which has a capacity of 28,383.
+Stoke City play their home matches at the bet365 Stadium, which has a capacity of 30,089.
 The clubs bears the nickname the Potters after the pottery industry in the city.

 Stoke City was founded in 1863 and are the second oldest club in the English football league.
 They were formed as Stoke Ramblers and were formed by students of Charterhouse School.
 The club played its first documented match in October 1868 against EW May XV at the Victoria Cricket Club.